MissionImpossible423/Fire_Recognition/README.md

 python3 project.py path/to/image/here
 ```

-Here is a video demonstration:
+## Here is a video demonstration of how the models works:

 https://github.com/user-attachments/assets/b51c9b72-577e-4cb7-a5d1-c946358dca7b